 With your entire checklist in mind, start with the first day of school, then count back on the calendar to allow time for everything you need to do.
 Leave some margin time so that you’re not busy with preparations up until the last minute.
 (Everyone in the house will feel that stress.)

-I highly recommend using either a paper planner or the Reminders app on your phone to help you plan.
-You can use it to create shopping lists for clothes, school supplies and grocery items, then assign those tasks to a day on the Cozi app’s Back to School Planner.
-Keep track of your to-dos with the Cozi app calendar which integrates with Google, Apple and Outlook.
+I highly recommend using either a paper planner or the Reminders app on your phone to help you plan, whichever way works best for you.
+Use it to create shopping lists for clothes, school supplies and grocery items, then assign those tasks to a day and time on your calendar.

 More Back to School resources: